rage/programming-23/data/part-9/2-objects-as-attributes.md

 ## None: a reference to nothing

 In Python programming all initialised variables refer to an object.
 There are, however, inevitably situations where we need to refer to something which does not exist, without causing errors.
-The keyword `None` represents exactly such a non-entity.
+The keyword `None` represents exactly such an "empty" object.

-Continuing from the Team and Player example above, let's assume we want to add a method for searching for players on the team according to some criteria.
+Continuing from the Team and Player example above, let's assume we want to add a method for searching for players on the team by the name of the player.
 If no such player is found, it might make sense to return `None`:

 ```python
 class Player: